Air commandos - quiet professionals

 Air Force Special Operations Command was established May 22, 1990, with headquarters at Hurlburt Field, Florida.
-AFSOC is one of 10 major Air Force commands, and the Air Force component of U.S. Special Operations Command, a unified command located at MacDill Air Force Base, Florida.
+AFSOC is one of 10 major Air Force commands and the Air Force component of U.S. Special Operations Command, a unified command located at MacDill Air Force Base, Florida.

 AFSOC provides Air Force special operations forces for worldwide deployment and assignment to regional unified commands.
 The command's SOF are composed of highly trained, rapidly deployable Airmen, conducting global special operations missions ranging from precision application of firepower to infiltration, exfiltration, resupply and refueling of SOF operational elements.

-The command's core missions include battlefield air operations, agile combat support, aviation foreign internal defense, information operations/military support operations, precision strike, specialized air mobility; command and control; and intelligence, surveillance and reconnaissance.
+The command's core missions include battlefield air operations; agile combat support; aviation foreign internal defense; information operations/military support operations; precision strike; specialized air mobility; command and control; and intelligence, surveillance and reconnaissance.

 AFSOC's unique capabilities include airborne radio and television broadcast for psychological operations, as well as aviation foreign internal defense instructors to provide other governments military expertise for their internal development.
-The command's special tactics squadrons combine combat controllers, tactical air control party members, special operations weathermen and pararescuemen with other service SOF to form versatile joint special operations teams.
+The command's special tactics squadrons combine combat controllers, tactical air control party members, special operations weathermen and pararescuemen with other service’s SOF to form versatile joint special operations teams.

 Personnel and Resources

-The command has more than 19,000 active-duty, Air Force Reserve, Air National Guard and civilian personnel.
-The command's active duty and reserve component flying units operate fixed and rotary-wing aircraft, including the CV-22B, AC-130, EC-130, MC-130, MQ-1, MQ-9, U-28A, C-145A, C-146A and PC-12.
+AFSOC has more than 19,500 active-duty, Air Force Reserve, Air National Guard and civilian personnel.
+The command's active duty and Reserve component flying units operate fixed and rotary-wing aircraft, including the CV-22B Osprey, AC-130 gunships, EC-130 Commando Solo, MC-130 variants, MQ-9 Reaper, U-28, C-145A and C-146A Wolfhound.

 The 24th Special Operations Wing at Hurlburt Field, provides special tactics forces for rapid global employment to enable airpower success.
-The 24th SOW is the only Special Tactics wing in the Air Force.
+The 24th SOW is the only special tactics wing in the Air Force.

-Air Force Reserve units
+Gained Air Force Reserve Component

-The 919th Special Operations Wing at Duke Field, Fla., is the only special operations wing in the Air Force Reserve.
-It provides operations and maintenance personnel to conduct the Aviation Foreign Internal Defense and Combat Aviation Advisor programs for the Air Force Special Operations Command through the use of the C-145A aircraft.
-The wing conducts PC-12, U-28, C-145A, and AC-130U formal training unit flight instruction through a classic association with the Air Force Special Operations Air Warfare Center.
-The wing performs Remotely Piloted Aircraft operations in the MQ-9 aircraft and provides operations and maintenance personnel to conduct the Non-Standard Aviation program in the C-146 aircraft through a classic association with the 27th Special Operations Wing located at Cannon AFB, New Mexico
+The 919th Special Operations Wing, at Duke Field, Florida, is the only special operations wing in the Air Force Reserve.
+The wing provides operations and maintenance personnel to support the aviation foreign internal defense and combat aviation advisor programs for Air Force Special Operations Command through the use of the C-145A aircraft.
+The wing conducts U-28, C-145A and AC-130U formal training unit flight instruction through a classic association with the 492nd SOW.
+The wing performs remotely piloted aircraft operations in the MQ-9 aircraft and provides operations and maintenance personnel to conduct the Non-Standard Aviation program in the C-146 aircraft through a classic association with the 27th Special Operations Wing located at Cannon AFB, New Mexico.

-Air National Guard units
+Gained Air National Guard Units